-These are questions that are often used in PhD interviews (both for projects and for funding).
+These are questions that are often used in research degree (PhD) interviews, both for projects/admissions and for funding.
 Some of these may be covered in your MRC LID interview.
-You probably want to think about the general area of information these cover, what a panel is trying to learn from them and therefore what your response to these types of question might be, so that you are well prepared for the interview.
+You probably want to think about

+- (a) the general area of information these questions cover and - (b) what a panel is trying to learn from them - (c) and, therefore, what your response to these types of question might be so that you are well prepared for the interview.